 I was about 28 years old when I started having flash backs of being sexually abused as a child.
 I didn’t know if it was true or a dream.
 I suffered from not knowing what to accept, so I started the process of trauma recovery.

 During the process I learned many healthy ways to process emotion, one of which was journaling.
 Through my practice of journaling a message came to me to “create the work I have always been too afraid to create.”
 Coincidently I knew exactly what it looked it — I could see it vividly in my mind’s eye.
-From that moment I changed my process and found that looking within is where I find the inspiration to create.

-Since that realization I created my first abstract collection, Release, to paint all that I needed to let go of.
+Since that vision I created my first abstract collection, Release, to paint all that I needed to let go of.
 Then I painted my second abstract collection, Transition, to demonstrate how I was not brought down by the circumstances of my life — I was actually lifted up out of them by choosing to not give up on myself to grow my resilience and strength.